Asianc0wb0y/Final_IndexAPI_Submit_Isaac/README.md

       •	using a mapper ensures that the logic for data transformation is centralized, making the codebase easier to maintain and extend.
       •	Use of MapStruct as seen in the interface IndexMapper for converting between DTOs and Entities with transformation logic at compile time for high performance and simplicity.

+2. Leverages Spring’s Dependency Injection to promote loose coupling and maintainability.
+Dependencies like IndexService and IndexMapper are injected into classes like IndexController via constructor-based injection.
+Such modular design is used to reduce boilerplate code and improve scalability.

-2. Validation Approach (hybrid approach)
+3. Multi-Layer Validation Approach

       •	Annotations (e.g. @NotBlank, @Positive) for the consumer layer to validate API request inputs directly in the DTO layer as a declarative and centralized way to enforce rules to detect invalid input early on
       •	Custom Exception Handling for service layer (business logic) validation to accommodate for more complex, domain-specific validations (e.g., ensuring indices have at least two members or dividends don’t exceed share prices).
       •	Following industry standard for multi-layer validation

-3. Thread Safety and Concurrency
+4. Thread Safety and Concurrency

       •	Fine-Grained Locking: Used ReentrantLock to ensure that operations are thread-safe and to reduce race occurrence.
 The use of per-index lock for all (except Dividen operations), instead of locking the whole memory structure with all indices is to increase the performance with multiple requests at the same time.
       •	Deadlock Prevention: For the dividend operations that need access to the whole Index Entity storage in memory, deadlocks could happen if multiple dividend requests are made.
 Therefore the locks are acquired in a consistent order (e.g., alphabetically by index name) to avoid deadlock